thecatpower/VMCwithHCX-Tanzu/Lab-Guide_Day1/readme.md

 In order to achieve exercises, you need to first access to environment, so let's start with the Cloud Console:
 Please, if not already connected to, open the Cloud console https://vmc.vmware.com and authenticate with your MyVMware account.

 ![lab-environment](../img/lab01a.png)

 Then click on "Source_SDDC" name to open its details, you see the SDDC main window that gives access to submenus with for example "networking & Security", "maintenance"...

 ![image](https://user-images.githubusercontent.com/12640326/150807071-73476b3e-2efb-4483-8fd1-6d5aad2131c1.png)

 We can define Firewall Rules in order to protect our workloads access.
-For example, we did not publish to vCenter on the internet, but restricted access just from the VDI environment.
+For example, we did not publish the vCenter to be accessed from any address in the internet, but restricted connections just from the administrators' addresses.
 So, we configured a firewall rule with NSX capabilities embedded into VMC by creating the required objects.

 You can click on "networking & security" tab and then on the left panel, click on "Gateway firewall" as per screen below.
-You will find the vCenter rule in the "Management Gateway" section:
+You will find the vCenter incoming traffic rule in the "Management Gateway" section:

 ![image](https://user-images.githubusercontent.com/12640326/150808402-175ab117-0464-45e9-8d47-830e6c927249.png)